ros2/domain_bridge/doc/design.md

 Cons:
 - Requires generating/building SOSS type support for every interface being bridged.
 - Slightly less performant due to extra data marshaling.

+### Handling multiple publishers

+It's possible that the bridge could dynamically adjust to new publishers joining the network for an existing topic bridge.
+For example, the bridge could continuously monitor for new publishers and re-create it's subscription and publisher to reflect any necessary changes to QoS settings.
+Though, it is possible that some messages may be missed during the re-creation of the subscription.

+Pros:
+- Better suited to systems where publishers are created/destroyed during runtime

+Cons:
+- Not obvious how to handle missing out on messages during subscription re-creation
+- Substantially more complex to implement.